Selective Prediction via Training Dynamics: Selective Prediction via Neural Network Training Dynamics

 We do not guarantee Lemma~\ref{lem:prob_accept} is tight.
-Though we do take a minimum to make it tighter, this is a minimum over inequalities all derived from Markov's inequality.\footnote{One could potentially use information about the distribution of incorrectly classified datapoints to further refine this bound.
-Also recall that $p_{t}$ is only defined over the correctly classified points.} Despite this potential looseness, using the bound from Lemma~\ref{lem:prob_accept}, we can design a na\"ive selective classification protocol; for a given input $ \bm{x}$, if the upper-bound on the probability of being correct is lower than some threshold $\tau$ reject, else accept.
-However, as mentioned earlier, we have the following two problems preventing us from readily using this method:
+Though we do take a minimum to make it tighter, this is a minimum over inequalities all derived from Chebyshev's inequality\footnote{One could potentially use information about the distribution of points not in $D$ to refine this bound.}.
+Despite this potential looseness, using the bound from Lemma~\ref{lem:prob_accept}, we can design a na\"ive selective classification protocol based on the "optimized = correct (often)" hypothesis and use the above bound on being a plausible training datapoint as our characterization of optimization; for a test input $\bm{x}$, if the upper-bound on the probability of being a datapoint in $D$ is lower than some threshold $\tau$ reject, else accept.
+However, the following question prevents us from readily using this method: \emph{How do $\mathbb{E}[p_{t}]$ and $\mathbb{V}[p_{t}]$ evolve during training?}